 Increased focus on fresh means demand is no longer as predictable as it has been.

 This is where things start to get complicated.
-Since it hasn’t been all that necessary in the past, retailers have neglected to connect the impact of ‘fresh’ dynamics to demand systems for the center store.
+Since it hasn’t been all that necessary in the past, retailers have neglected to connect the impact of ‘fresh’ dynamics to demand forecasting systems for the center store.

 But naturally, when customers purchase more items from fresh categories, they will purchase less frozen, packaged and canned goods from the center store.